secshellnet/hcloud-ansible/README.md

 This repository template provides an ansible inventory to manage cloud server in hetzner cloud (hcloud).
-It performes some basic linux hardening (unattended upgrades, ssh, fail2ban) and can be extended by roles or tasks to perform whatever you need.
+It performes some basic linux hardening (unattended upgrades, ssh, fail2ban, ...) and can be extended by roles or tasks to perform whatever you need.

 ## Getting started
-1. Create a reporitory from this template repository and clone it:
+1. Use this template to create your repository and clone it:
    ```shell
    git clone git@github.com:YOUR-USERNAME/hcloud-ansible.git
    ```